kenwilcox/cute-possum-parser/README.md

-# JSON parser for iOS written in Swift
+# JSON parser for iOS and Swift

 This parser is designed to convert JSON into Swift structs and classes.